chats14sep-data/chats14sep-portfolio/README.md

 -	Developed a semantic model using Direct Lake and Import mode features.
 -	Deployed code across environments using deployment pipelines.

+2.)	**Project:** Migrating and Modernizing Azure Data Platform for Logistics Company
+      **Company:** Fujitsu, Australia (Current Company from April 2023 – Acquired Versor)
+      **Technologies:** Azure SQL, Synapse, Data Factory, Databricks, Power BI

+**Customer Background:**  One of the biggest logistics Company within Australia, wanted to migrate and modernize their Data Solutions on Azure.
+This was a greenfield engagement as they had a minimal presence in Azure Cloud.
+There were multiple Operational and Analytical solutions which needed to migrate and modernize across multiple business units from on-prem environments to Azure either due to end of license\support of existing software\hardware and solution performance degradations.

+**Roles & Responsibilities:**
+-	Gathering requirement, designing solution architecture, and showcasing Project Demo to C-level.
+-	Initiated and executed Cloud Adoption framework process.
+-	Facilitated Azure Infrastructure setup and Network connectivity between AWS, On-prem and Azure.
+-	Configured Managed Private endpoints for Synapse, Databricks and DataFactory to established secure connection and data movement across Azure Services
+-	Technical Lead\ Data Architect responsible for execution of end-to-end solutions.
+-	Migrated Business Critical Operational database containing all the logistics transactional details across geography on Azure Synapse.
+-	Modernized Datawarehouse solutions by moving 12 solutions across multiple business units working in silos into Single Analytical Layer using Data factory, Databricks and Synapse.
+-	Developed Orchestration framework using Data Factory and Streaming Solution using Event Hub and Databricks.
+-	Provisioned Data Governance Layer using Azure Purview.
+-	Provisioned Azure DevOps for project management, code management and CI\CD pipelines

+3.)	**Project:** Migration On-Premises BI Solutions to Azure PAAS for Mining Industry
+         **Company:** Versor, Australia (Current Company from Sep 2020)
+         **Technologies:** SQL Managed Instances, DMS, AAS, Data Factory

+   **Customer Background:**  Implemented a BI Migration Solution for an enterprise Mining Company.
+It had an On-premises SQL DW solution developed using MSBI tools like SSIS, SSAS and Power BI.
+This solution had all the mining site process and accounting details stored in On-premises SQL DB.
+As a part of Migration activity had to lift and shift the Database and relevant BI tools to its corresponding PAAS services with minimal changes.

+   **Roles & Responsibilities:**
+-	Initiated and executed Cloud Adoption framework process for Migration.
+-	Executed POC’s and pilot project for the Migration Activity.
+-	Designed and developed Migration framework and process.
+-	Lift and Shift the On-premises resources to corresponding PAAS services (SQL Managed Instance, SSIS on ADF, AAS) on Azure.
+-	Provisioning DevOps Process.

+4.)
+Project: Advanced Analytics in Energy Domain
+         Company: Servian, Australia (Current Company from 2019 Oct)
+         Technologies: Azure SQL DW, Azure Data Factory, Event Hub, Databricks, Power BI